gagolews/genieclust/.devel/sphinx/weave/timings.md

-Genie, just like the single linkage, is based on a minimum spanning tree (MST) {cite}`clustering-msts` of the pairwise distance graph of an input point set.
+Genie, just like the single linkage, is based on a minimum spanning tree (MST) {cite}`cvimst` of the pairwise distance graph of an input point set.
 Given the MST (the slow part), Genie itself has $O(n \sqrt{n})$ time and $O(n)$ memory complexity.
 Generally, our parallelised implementation of a Jarník (Prim/Dijkstra)-like